thibaultcha/lua-resty-mlcache/README.md

 **Note bis:** this library was built with the intent to use a better solution for inter-worker communication as soon as one emerges.
-In future versions of this library, if an IPC module can avoid the polling approach, so will this library. `update()` is only a necessary evil due to today's Nginx/OpenResty "limitations".
-You can however use your own IPC module by use of the `opts.ipc` option when instantiating your mlcache.
+In future versions of this library, if an IPC library can avoid the polling approach, so will this library. `update()` is only a necessary evil due to today's Nginx/OpenResty "limitations".
+You can however use your own IPC library by use of the `opts.ipc` option when instantiating your mlcache.

 [Back to TOC](#table-of-contents)